yevh/ye_payloads/README.md

 # ye_payloads

-A set of useful payloads and best practice from cyber world.
+A set of useful payloads from Cyber World with love.